 I’m not a hard-core fan of the actual wrestling but what I do love is the marketing strategies they use… the atmosphere they create and the show they deliver for an army of fans.

-So how do wrestling and writing a headline collide?
+So how does wrestling and writing headlines collide?

 when other announcers, wrestlers and people endorse them in a tag team match or something else, that changes everything.